 For more about the type of service we provide, read our blog on choosing the right holiday home management service for you.

-Holiday let insurance is a specialist form of cover for owners that rent their furnished holiday homes.
+Furnished holiday let insurance is a specialist form of cover for owners that rent their furnished holiday homes.
 Insurance of this sort covers a multitude of elements that a normal home insurance policy generally won’t.
-These could include injury to 3rd parties and accidental damage.
+These could include injury to third parties and accidental damage.

 It is always advisable to ensure that you are covered not only for damage to your property, but for guests who are staying.
-Having public liability insurance for up to £2 million, which will cost around £250 a year, is highly essential.
+Having public liability insurance for a minimum of £2 million, is a highly essential cost of running a holiday let.

 For more information, read our guide to holiday let business rates and council tax or visit the HMRC HS252 help guide for more information.